 Despite this campaign against Tyndale’s New Testament, new copies kept appearing in England.
 Tunstall then conceived of a plan to buy up large numbers of copies on the Continent before they made their way to England and then destroy these as well.
 The bishop made an agreement with Augustine Packington, a merchant in Belgium to buy all of Tyndale’s remaining printed New Testaments.

 Tyndale was made aware of this plot and agreed to sell the copies.
 He would use the money he received to publish a new edition and have even more copies to distribute.
 The bishop’s plot was foiled.
 In the words of Edward Halle, a chronicler of the times: “And so forward went the bargain: the bishop had the books, Packington had the thanks, and Tyndale had the money.”4

 Meanwhile, Tyndale traveled to Antwerp, Belgium, where he began translating the Old Testament into English.
 By 1530, he had completed and published the English translation from the Hebrew of the Pentateuch, the first five books of the Old Testament.

-Tyndale is also considered to have translated the historical Old Testament books from Joshua to 2 Chronicles, though his translation did not appear in his lifetime.
+Tyndale is also considered to have translated the Old Testament books from Joshua to 2 Chronicles, though his translation did not appear while he was alive.
 As Tyndale was involved in the theological disputes of the day and because he was hounded by those seeking to capture him, he was unable to complete the translation of the entire Old Testament.